-The Sun-Herald City2Surf presented by Westpac has now been running for 46 years and is owned and organised by The Sun-Herald (formerly The Sun), a Fairfax Media publication.
+The Sun-Herald City2Surf presented by Westpac has now been running for 49 years and is owned and organised by The Sun-Herald (formerly The Sun).
 History tells us that the inspiration for this great event came via a note from Fairfax’s US correspondent, who sent a newspaper clipping in 1970 about the San Francisco Bay to Breakers to the editor of The Sun newspaper, Jack Tier.
 From that internal memorandum The Sun City2Surf was born, albeit humbly, in 1971, with just over 1,500 entrants (only 2% of the field was female).

 For the first time in the event’s history women outnumbered men in the capacity field of 63,451 in 2006: it is truly a community event attracting entrants from all walks of life and all ages.
 Originally a 15km course, the 14km course of today has now become one of the most loved and largest community events in the world.

-2016 was the 46th running of The Sun Herald City2Surf presented by Westpac and we would like to congratulate the 30 Legends who participated in the event for the 46th year running.
+2019 is the 49th running of The Sun Herald City2Surf presented by Westpac and we would like to congratulate the 25 Legends who participated in the event for the 48th year running.

 City2Surf time is an annual event for these legendary stalwarts of the race.
 From all walks of life, they epitomise the very essence of what the City2Surf is about; fun, fitness, fundraising, and being a part of the community.